• Skip to primary navigation

 ¨ In Berea at the Berea Senior Citizens’ Center, 214 W. Jefferson St. Please call the day before to let them know you’re coming.
 To-go meals available too!
 859-986-8350

-What’s Going on Around Here?: Regular Union Church social/musical/educational events that YOU might be interested in.
+Regular Union Church social/musical/educational events that YOU might be interested in.
 Call or email the office for details, and PLEASE let us know if we’ve missed something!
+Also note: some groups have taken a summer break.

 *Third Sundays of the month